 Currently the only supported variant is ASUS, using specialised protocol available on select Z87 and Z97 ASUS boards.
 More details can be found in LongSoft/UefiTool#116.
+The value of this property cannot be empty if PointerSupport is enabled.

 9. TimerResolution